pakcharles/pakcharles.github.io/essays/i-feel-the-power.md

 Before anything though, I believe it would really help if you watched a video on someone else using a UI Framework first.
 If you have no clue what a UI Framework’s potential is, then this method is best.
 That way you can get a feel on why you should take a little bit of time and effort to learn this wonderful tool.

 By the way, if you have no clue what HTML is, don’t start with a UI Framework, or at least in my opinion.
 You should learn the basics / foundation first, otherwise you will just be learning to match words pictures or actions, never actually knowing how to read.
 A good website I would recommend is Free Code Camp.
 Like their name implies, it is a website tutorial website that teaches you the basics of coding languages such as HTML.

+I want to wrap this up with saying this, if you are a software engineer or a future software engineer, take the time to learn a UI Framework.
+I promise you that learning UI Frameworks will help you save time and energy, two of the most precious things to us.